All Episodes

 If you teach a man to fish, he will eat for a lifetime.

-And yeah, I mean, these people there are going to be plenty of jobs, pl and I'll get into this as we go through the program today, but there's going to be plenty of jobs that will be added, they're gonna build, for example, fifty thousand homes in that area over the next six months.
+And I'll get into this as we go through the program today, but there's going to be plenty of jobs that will be added.

 50,000 homes.

-There's a I mean, uh there's a place to go.
+I mean, there's a place to go.

-Now obviously you're talking about Roxanne, the people that are already there.
+Now, obviously, you're talking about Roxanne, the people that are already there.

 Well, a lot of them have business.